mbabynames search ✿

 Dominique Camille

-Dominique translates to "noble and strong".
+Dominique translates to "belonging to the Lord".
 Camille to "young ceremonial attendant".
 Together they create a full-name meaning with real texture.
 Camille (2 syllables) provides a firm close after the longer Dominique.

 Dominique Bennett